pavelkucera/docker-futhark/README.md

-# Futhark docker image
+# Futhark Docker Image

 If you would like to learn more about Futhark, please visit https://futhark-lang.org/.

-## What is this?
+## What Is This?

 A Docker image containing compiled Futhark.
-The image is based on the official haskell image and contains only compiled binaries (in `/root/.local/bin`)
+The image is based on the official haskell image and contains only compiled Futhark binaries (in `/root/.local/bin`).

 I created the image to use for local development on a CPU when working on my homework.
 I am not sure how this would deal with a compilation for GPU.

-## How do I use it?
+## How Do I Use This?

 I am using bash functions/aliases such as:
 ```